stacks-network/docs/src/pages/storage-hubs/amazon-ec2-deploy.md

 ## Task 3: Configure a domain name

 Connect your domain to the Gaia hub EC2 instance by creating an `A` record for the domain DNS entry, and enter the public IP from the previous step.
-In general, this procedure will be similar depending on your hostname provider.
+In general, this procedure is similar depending on your hostname provider.

 If you are using a free domain from [freenom], use the following procedure: